15 Nov 2018 Martin Banov

 In a later blog post, Popov explains:

 In a non-cooperative game between two or more players, a Nash Equilibrium is achieved when — given the strategies of the other players — each of the players has nothing to gain by deviating from his own current strategy.
 In certain cases, such a Nash Equilibrium can occur where some or all the players are left worse off in comparison to the outcome of a cooperative game, such as the well-known Prisoner’s Dilemma game.
 In other cases, a Nash Equilibrium can occur in a Pareto-optimal outcome where no other possible outcome would make any player better off without making at least one player worse off.
-Because IOTA is a decentralized, distributed and permissionless network of nodes, it must be assumed that some proportion of the nodes in this system will be playing a non-cooperative game, choosing only to maximize their own self-interest.
+Because IOTA is a decentralized, distributed, and permissionless network of nodes, it must be assumed that some proportion of the nodes in this system will be playing a non-cooperative game, choosing only to maximize their own self-interest.
 It is therefore important to understand where an equilibrium might occur in this particular game given the presence of selfish (or “greedy”) nodes.
 Would it devolve into a tragedy of the commons?
 Or would the Nash Equilibrium occur at a Pareto-efficient outcome?
 Would a Nash Equilibrium exist at all in this situation?

 Recently, IOTA introduced an alternative (to the ICO), a more sustainable model for funding - an ISO, or Initial Service Offering.
-While ICOs center around tokens as gambling chips (consequently opening the floodgates of scams, get-rich-quick schemes, and speculative frenzies) and future promises (often in the format of clumsily stitched together white papers) where they might possibly turn into a kind of company scrip should they succeed, the ISO model focuses instead on a public service provided, encouraging people to invest in projects and initiatives they are actually/genuinely interested in, facilitating sustainable and smooth development over a period of time with an engaged, active community.
+While ICOs center around tokens as gambling chips (consequently opening the floodgates of scams, get-rich-quick schemes, and speculative frenzies) and future promises (often in the format of clumsily stitched together with white papers) where they might possibly turn into a kind of company scrip should they succeed, the ISO model focuses instead on a public service provided, encouraging people to invest in projects and initiatives they are actually/genuinely interested in, facilitating sustainable and smooth development over a period of time with an engaged, active community.

-The ISO model uses the IOTA native token as a base currency and grants ISO investors to receive free services (or a compensation of IOTA tokens, should the project fail).
+The ISO model uses the IOTA native token as a base currency and grants ISO investors to receive free services (or compensation of IOTA tokens, should the project fail).
 It is much less speculative in nature, building trust and alleviating much of the regulatory burdens surrounding ICOs and "cryptocurrencies" in general.
 It is a model that reduces associated risks and focuses on supporting useful services and their development and integration into the IOTA ecosystem.

 Links and Resources